codex-academy/oh-oh/pages/light.md

 //this will print: 'The blue light is currently on'
 ```

-Note that the `colour` property on Light Class is a public instance variable that can be changed once a Light instance is instantiated.
+Note that the `colour` property on Light Class is a public instance variable.
+And can change once a Light instance is created.

 Change the colour like this: